Email FacebookTwitterMenu burgerClose thin

 Tips for Selling Your Employee Stock Options

 • Many factors could affect the best time to sell a stock option.
 A financial advisor can help you figure this out with a financial plan for your investments.
 Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area.
+You can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 • Exercising and selling will impact your taxes.
 SmartAsset’s free income tax calculator can help you see how the additional income will change your tax bill.
 And if you’ve held your stock for a long time, our capital gains tax calculator can show you the tax impact of selling.